dashevo/memo-dash-prototype/README.md

 > Prototype for the MemoDash app on Dash Platform

+*Note: This is based on an old version of Dash Platform code and the code is heavily intertwined with the obsolete version.
+It is left here as an example / historical artifact for the moment.* **It will not work as-is, and the Platform dependencies will need to be integrated.**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.